This policy applies to all appointed staff hired within Luddy School.

-- When a position becomes, or will become, available the direct supervisor should notify the Sr. Director of Administration and Finance (SDAF) to seek approval for filling the position.
+- When a position becomes, or will become, available the direct supervisor should notify the Director of HR to seek approval for filling the position.

-- To create a new staff position, see SOIC Policy for Creating a New Staff Position.
+- To create a new staff position, see Luddy Policy for Creating a New Staff Position.

 - If desirable, the direct supervisor may request an overlap between the old and new employee for training purposes.

-- The direct supervisor should have a preliminary discussion with the SDAF concerning the expected salary range for the new hire.
+- The direct supervisor should have a preliminary discussion with the Director of HR concerning the expected salary range for the new hire.

-- It should also be determined if the position will be posted on the UHRS website, or just internally within the school.
+- It should also be determined if the position will be posted on the IUHR website, or just internally within the school.

-- When the SDAF has approved the position, it can be posted on the UHRS website (or internally only) by the HR Manager.
+- When Luddy HR has approved the position, it can be posted on the IUHR website (or internally only) by the Luddy HR Team.